Moberly–Jourdain incident: Explanations and critiques

 Psychologist Leonard Zusne suggested that it was a hallucinatory experience embellished over time by the two women finding out more about the history of the Palace.

 Brian Dunning of Skeptoid concluded that "Moberly and Jourdain were simply human" and were mistaken.
 He notes that editions of An Adventure were embellished each time they were published, and inconsistencies in their memories were apparent.
 For example, in the second edition the pair wrote that Moberly did not mention the sketching woman to Jourdain until three months after their visit to Versailles, and Jourdain did not remember such a thing.

 In contrast, Moberly did not remember much of what Jourdain described.
 "It was only after much discussion, note-sharing, and historical research that Moberly and Jourdain came up with the time period as 1789 and assigned identities to a few of the characters they saw, including Marie Antoinette herself as the lady sketching on the lawn."
 As Moberly and Jourdain admitted they had been lost on the vast grounds of Versailles, Dunning notes that their descriptions of footbridges and kiosks could fit any number of existing structures.

 Dame Joan Evans, who owned the copyright to An Adventure, accepted the Jullian explanation and forbade any further editions.
-However, after the work came out of copyright, it was republished in 1988 as The Ghosts of Trianon: The Complete 'An Adventure by Thoth Publication and again in 2008 by CreateSpace, both times crediting Moberly and Jourdain as the authors.
+After the work came out of copyright, it was republished in 1988 as The Ghosts of Trianon: The Complete 'An Adventure by Thoth Publication and again in 2008 by CreateSpace, both times crediting Moberly and Jourdain as the authors.

 Historian Roy Strong has noted that although the Moberly-Jourdain story has been debunked it "retained its hold on the public imagination for half a century".